Static and dynamic pages

 - Use predetermined URLs without variable path segments

-- Don't require API calls to render content
+- Do not require API calls to render content

 Static pages are the default page type in Nordcraft, and are ideal for content that doesn't need to change based on user input or external data.